teckel12/LuaTelemetry/README.md

 ## Notice

-> If you get the message **Script Panic not enough memory** you've run out of memory on your transmitter.
+If you get the message **Script Panic not enough memory** you've run out of memory on your transmitter.
-> This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
+This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
-> It's also possible that you have less memory to work with when running firmware that uses more memory (for example, using firmware that includes multimodule support if you're not using it).
+It's also possible that you have less memory to work with when running firmware that uses more memory (for example, using firmware that includes multimodule support if you're not using it).
-> Using transmitter firmware with `luac` included will reduce memory usage and increase the telemetry screen speed.
+Using transmitter firmware with `luac` included will reduce memory usage and increase the telemetry screen speed.

-* Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback appreciated)
-* Optional amperage sensor needed for fuel and current displays
-* Uses Taranis settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
-* Uses Taranis settings for transmitter voltage min/max for battery gauge in screen title

 ## Setup